Srinanda-Yallapragada/honors-rpi4os/README.md

       - `string.c`: Implementation of string functions.

 - **main/rhd2-commented:**
-  - Contains the Rust implementation of the microkernel.
+  - Contains the Rust implementation of a single-core interrupt firing microkernel.
   - **Files:**
     - `main/rhd2/`
       - `.cargo/config.toml`: Configuration file instructing the compiler to use the correct linker script and triple target aarch64-unknown-none-softfloat.